exyi/coberec/docs/thesis/design.md

 ## Expression Based Model

 Major similarity to Linq Expressions is that every code fragment is an expression; there are no statements.
-For example, we do not distinguish between `if` statement or `if` expression (the `a ? b : c` ternary operator in C#), we just need a single ConditionalExpression.
+For example, we do not distinguish between `if` statement or `if` expression (the `a ? b : c` ternary operator in C#), there is only a single ConditionalExpression.
-The Coberec library will expand the expressions into a sensible C# form, the generated code will not be necessarily a single expression.
+The Coberec library will expand the expressions into a sensible C# form; the generated code will not be necessarily a single expression.

 C# distinguishes between expressions and statements, expressions always return a value (i.e. cannot return `void`) while statements do not.
 To simplify the concept, we represent every code fragment as a generalized expression.